circonus-labs/libmtev/docs-md/apireference/c.md

   * `ls` a log stream to cull
-  * `age` the maximum age in seconds to retain, -1 skips age assessment
+  * `age` the maximum age in seconds to retain, -1 to skip the age assessment
-  * `bytes` the maxiumum bytes to retain, -1 skips size assessment
+  * `bytes` the maximum bytes to retain, -1 to skip the size assessment
   * **RETURN** -1 on error, positive if culling occurred, 0 if no action was taken

-Only certain `logops` support culling.
-If the `logops` do not support it, -1 is usually returned.
+Only certain `logops` support culling, if the `logops` do not support it -1 is usually returned.

 #### mtev_log_stream_exists